"Everyone Needs a Family, Even Batman"

 In conclusion, THE LEGO BATMAN MOVIE is for the most part wholesome fun with some light questionable elements that require a light caution.

+In the animated comedy, THE LEGO BATMAN MOVIE, Batman is Gotham’s beloved hero, who’s always at odds with villains like the Joker.
+Batman thinks he doesn’t need anyone to help him, but secretly he’s afraid to be close to anyone.
+However, he accidentally adopts an orphan boy.
+Then, the Joker hatches an evil plot to take advantage of Batman’s pride.
+Eventually, Batman must team up with newly appointed Commissioner, Barbara Gordon and overcome his fear of having a family.
 THE BATMAN LEGO MOVIE is very funny, clever, action packed, exciting, and even touching.
 The movie has many strong moral, redemptive elements.
 Batman learns that everyone, including he, needs a family.
 He also learns he must change his hard persona and be kind, gracious, loving, and caring.
 By adopting Robin, he also learns what it means to be a good father and begins to appreciate Alfred, who’s like a father to him.
 The only questionable elements are a comical misunderstanding about Robin having two fathers, Batman and Bruce Wayne, some light comical innuendos and animated action violence.
 So, LEGO BATMAN warrants a light caution.